-The fair value of stock-based compensation expense was computed using the Black-Scholes option-pricing model with the following weighted average assumptions in 2001: dividend yield of 8.0%, expected volatility of 34.3%, risk free rate of return of 2.0%, and expected lives of 5 years.
+The fair value of stock-based compensation expense was computed using the Black-Scholes option-pricing model with the following weighted average assumptions: dividend yield of 8.0%, expected volatility of 34.3%, risk free rate of return of 2.0%, and expected lives of 5 years.
 The estimated fair value of options granted is subject to the assumptions made and if the assumptions changed, the estimated fair value amounts could be significantly different.
-There have been no stock options granted since 2001.
+On August 1, 2005, a total of 40,000 stock options were issued to two new non-employee directors of the Company.